ArduPilot/ardupilot/BUILD.md

 ## Program groups ##

 Program groups are used to represent a class of programs.
 They can be used to build all programs of a certain class without having to specify each program.
-A program can belong to more than one group.
+It's possible for two groups to overlap, except when both groups are main groups.
+In other words, a program can belong to more than one group, but only to one main group.

 There's a special group, called "all", that comprises all programs.